2222-09-23

 5. FeedbackLite – Mobile-Oriented Feedback Widget

-A simple, basic, mobile-optimized website feedback widget with 8 customizable tools including multichoice and open-ended questions, rankings and ratings, and subscription forms.
+A simple, basic, mobile-optimized website feedback tool included widget with 8 customizable tools including multichoice and open-ended questions, rankings and ratings, and subscription forms.
 You can customize the widgets and tabs to your preference and use advanced targeting, e.g., by device, browser, or IP.

 FeedbackLite alternative: Usersnap for CX